 default 0 14 rec.games.roguelike.nethack alt.buddha.short.fat.guy comp.text.tex

-The following lines should be in .slrnrc
+The following lines should be in .slrnrc in your

 home directory: